kigichang/akka-sample/README.md

 activator-akka-scala-seed
 =========================

-A minimal seed template for an Akka with Scala build
+Akka Demo with Akka 2.4.14